hjoel-code/info2180-project02/README.md

 ***
 Before you get started, run the following SQL query;

-* "*GRANT ALL PRIVILEGES ON bugme.* TO 'project-final'@'localhost' IDENTIFIED BY 'password-final'";
+* *GRANT ALL PRIVILEGES ON bugme.* TO 'project-final'@'localhost' IDENTIFIED BY 'password-final';